bacwyls/basket/README.md

 # basket

-basket allows members of a room to share images with each other. its an experimental app, and is intented as an MVP for a 'rooms' integrated urbit app
+basket allows members of a room to share images with each other. its an experimental app intended as an MVP for a 'rooms' integrated urbit app

 ## Desk